Brux Night Guard

 Better MaterialsBrux is made with two different materials that are softer than hard guards used by dentists.
 The softer material is easier on the teeth and doesn’t irritate the teeth and gums.

 PriceBrux is only $59 - a fraction of the cost charged by dentists, which is approximately $600.
-That $600 price at the dentist is out-of-pocket and NOT covered by insurance.
+That $600 price at the dentist is out-of-pocket and usually NOT covered by insurance.

 How Does the Brux Mouth Guard for Grinding Teeth Work?